sys-team/ASA.rest/README.md

         <column name><logical operator><value> - filter expression for entity.
 Supported logical operators: =, <, >, <=, >=

-        <entity - n column name>`[`..]<entity column name> - user defined join condition. n - number of entity left in url then current.
+        <entity - n column name>`[`..]<entity column name> - user defined join condition.
-  n equals count of ` between column names.
+        n - number of entity left in url then current. n equals count of ` between column names.

-* common filter expression: applies to all entity in the query which have column with name specifiedß
+* common filter expression: applies to all entity in the query which have column with name specified

         <column name><logical operator><value> - Filters defined through variables applies to all entity in query which have column witn name = <column name>
   Supported logical operators is =, <, >, <=, >=, in